Climbing

 Pitching a route at Kyloe Out

-In my first year at Durham, I joined the HBMC, my college climbing club.
-Our first meet was at Kyloe Out (above), a small crag in North Norhumberland.
+In my first year at Durham, I joined my college climbing club.
+Our first meet was at Kyloe Out (above), a small crag in North Northumberland.
 This was my first attempt at real roped climbing, but I threw myself at it and found that I very much enjoyed the challenges posed by the various routes.

-Mainly the club focussed on indoor climbing due to the weather, so Sunderland Wall (below) and occasionally Berghaus Wall in Newcastle were our main venues.
+The club mainly focussed on indoor climbing due to the weather, so Sunderland Wall (below) and occasionally Berghaus Wall in Newcastle were our main venues.
 Berghaus is entirely a bouldering wall, whereas Sunderland is mainly top-rope and lead climbs.
-The routes range from the walkable to the insane, and there is a wide variety of heights and angles to climb.
+The routes ranged from the walkable to the insane, and there were a wide variety of heights and angles to climb.

 Sunderland Wall